habitry/habitry_source/Getting-Started-Guides/Health-and-Fitness/Health and Fitness.md

 **Morning posts will typically come from you.** These aren’t blog posts.
 Think two-three sentences and an open-ended question to start a group discussion.
 Then your clients (your selected team leaders) will post check-in threads in the evening time.

 **I recommend checking on your group only twice a day.** Once in the morning and once in the evening, for 20-45 minutes.
 Anymore won’t be noticed by your clients.
 And it will also help your sanity :)

+###Daily Walkthrough to Coach Your First Habit

+Now that you have a general idea of the tasks you’ll be doing to coach your clients through their first habit, let’s get into the daily details.

+##Week 1, Sunday AM: Post an icebreaker

+Icebreakers are open-ended questions that accomplish three things:

+1. They remove the fear of speaking up and
+2. They elicit similarities between clients so that
+3. Clients feel like they belong in a community of people just like them

+The best icebreakers help your clients feel that they will not be embarrassed for sharing information about themselves or making suggestions.
+They help us create a climate of speaking up.
+That is crucial so that we can maximize what clients share and learn from each other.

+You can and should come up with icebreakers specific to the values, personality, interests, and life experiences of your community.
+However, below are 18 icebreakers that we’ve tested successfully on clients.
+We’ve listed them for inspiration.

+Pick one “serious” icebreaker and one “fun” icebreaker and post them into your group.

+For example:

+>Hey [Insert Group Name.
+E.g., "Fat Loss Rockstars"]!
+Introduce yourself and say hi.

+What’s the strongest thing you’ve ever done?
+Where would you hide a giraffe?